howardabrams/learning-frc-robotics/docs/012-installing-eclipse.md

 Then, finally:
 ![Website](./public/images/687474703a2f2f686f77617264616272616d732e636f6d2f7069676d6963652f30302d67657474696e672d737461727465642f65636c697073652d776562736974652d312e706e67.png)

-You should now have a version of Eclips for your computers Operating System.
+You should now have a version of Eclipse for your computers Operating System.

 Open the Downloaded File
 ------------------------